apeterson91/website/content/post/causal_inference_one/index.md

 {{< figure library="true" src="CI_fig_one.png" title="Ice Cream DAG" lightbox="true" >}}

-The carrow pointing from the ice cream flavor node towards the experience node indicates that we are positing a causal relationship between ice cream flavor and one's experience (on average).
+The arrow pointing from the ice cream flavor node towards the experience node indicates that we are positing a causal relationship between ice cream flavor and one's experience (on average).
 Simple, right?
 As we get into confounding and Selection Bias, we'll see how these plots can become more complicated.

-# Confounding: The backdoor path
+# Confounding: The Backdoor Path

-The essential idea behind confounding is that there is some variable (a *confounder*) that is associated with both the causal intervention and outcome variable of interest.
+The essential idea behind confounding is that there is some variable (a **confounder**) that is associated with both the causal intervention and outcome variable of interest.
 In terms of the causal DAG, it can be said that there is a "backdoor path" between the intervention and outcome variable of interest, *through* the confounder.
 Our ice cream example doesn't lend itself well to demonstrate this but suppose that people in a bad mood are more likely to order chocolate ice cream *and*, obviously, less likely to have a positive experience at the ice cream store.
-In this case, we would say that an individual's "background" mood, confounds the effect of ice cream flavor on ice cream store experience and represent this idea using the following causal DAG.
+In this case, we would say that an individual's "background mood", confounds the effect of ice cream flavor on ice cream store experience and represent this idea using the following causal DAG.

 {{< figure library="true" src="CI_fig_two.png" title="Confounding Ice Cream DAG" lightbox="true" >}}